watson-developer-cloud/text-bot-openwhisk/README.md

    wsk action create getGeoLoc actions/getGeoLoc.js --web true wsk action create getWeather actions/getWeather.js --web true
    ```
-3. Change to the config directory and Replace the default parameters with your Watson service credentials.
-Your credentials can be found by heading to your [dashboard](https://console.bluemix.net/dashboard/apps), clicking on the service name, and then the Service Credentials tab.
+3. Change to the config directory and replace the default parameters with your Watson service credentials.
+Your credentials can be found by heading to your [Bluemix dashboard](https://console.bluemix.net/dashboard/apps), clicking on the service name, and then the Service Credentials tab.

    **Conversation Credentials**
    ```none